Simulations

 For the settings required for energy minimizations, check out the documentation of the ASESimulationConfig class.
 Most importantly, the simulation_type needs to be set to SimulationType.MINIMIZATION (see SimulationType).

 Algorithms: For energy minimization, the BFGS algorithm is used (see here).
-For MD, the integrator/ensemble can be set via the md_integrator attribute (see MDIntegrator), to use either the NVT-Langevin algorithm (see here). or the NPT-MC-Langevin algorithm, which uses Langevin dynamics with a Monte-Carlo Barostat (see here).
+For MD, the integrator/ensemble can be set via the md_integrator attribute (see MDIntegrator), to use the NVT-Langevin algorithm (see here); the NPT-MC-Langevin algorithm, which uses Langevin dynamics with a Monte-Carlo Barostat (see here); or the NVE-Velocity-Verlet algorithm (see here).

 Temperature Scheduling